-Yuki is forced to join the game of battle royal with other 11 holders of future diaries.
+Yuki have to join the game of battle royal with other 11 holders of future diaries.
 The last man standing will be the next god of time and space.
 One of the holders is Gasai Yuno, his obsessive stalker who later protects Yuki in the game no matter what.
 Seems like Yuno is fighting for the unrequited love of her life, but it’s more than that.

 In the 22nd century, Japan enforces Sybil System, a system to determine the criminal threat level of every citizen based on their mental state, known as their Psycho-Pass.
 Inspectors uphold the law by subjugating anyone with high enough Psycho-Pass, who is the system determines as a latent criminal.
 Alongside the Inspectors, there are Enforcers, former latent criminals who had rehabilitated and granted freedom to act as the Inspectors’ police dogs doing the dirty work.
 Latent criminals with not very high Psycho-Pass will be paralyzed, and those with high enough Psycho-Pass will be exterminated.